Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond

 There are various types of quantum memories: The atomic-ensemble based quantum memories can map a photonic qubit onto a collective-spin excitation shared between two atomic ensembles \cite{Tanji2009}, or onto a spatially multiplexed cold atomic ensemble \cite{VernazGris2018} achieving storage times in the range of tens of microseconds.
 Another type of memory is based on solid-state systems: Prominent examples are rare-earth ion-doped crystals \cite{LagoRivera2021} or color centers in diamond \cite{Bradley2022, Bhaskar2020}, which are able to store quantum information using methods such as the atomic frequency comb (AFC) protocol \cite{LagoRivera2021,Bonarota2010} or by using a spin-photon interface and long lived nuclear spins in the diamond lattice \cite{Bradley2022}.
-Superconducting quantum memories are also being actively researched \cite{Wendin2017,Bao2021, Matanin2023,Ganjam2024}, which can be readily integrated into a superconducting quantum computing platform.
-Superconducting qubits are so far not optically accessible and require superconducting waveguides for networking \cite{magnard_microwave_2020}.
+Superconducting quantum memories are also being actively investigated \cite{Wendin2017,Bao2021,Matanin2023,Ganjam2024}.
+Although superconducting qubits have not yet been used to store individual photonic qubits, neither directly nor via transduction \cite{Milul2023,Wang2022}, they have instead relied on superconducting waveguides for networking \cite{magnard_microwave_2020}.
+Recent progress has nevertheless been made in all-optical single-shot readout \cite{Arnold2025}.
 Finally, hybrid quantum memories combine physically distinct systems to push the scheme’s performance beyond that of the individual components.
 Take for example storage and retrieval of photons from a quantum dot single-photon source interfaced with an atomic quantum memory \cite{Thomas2024}, based on the Off-Resonant Cascaded Absorption (ORCA) protocol \cite{kaczmarek2017a}.